Best 4K Streaming Media Devices of 2026, Tested by Experts

 In general, streaming devices are either set-top models or small stick-style players that plug directly into an HDMI slot on the TV.
 Prices for the devices listed below range from about $25 to $150.
 They fluctuate throughout the year, so it pays to look for deals.

 The newest 4K models in our streaming media device ratings support high dynamic range (HDR) technology.
-When done right, HDR boosts a TV’s brightness, contrast, and color, making the pictures on the screen look more like real life.
+When done correctly, HDR enhances a TV’s brightness, contrast, and color, making the images on the screen appear more lifelike.
 It’s an important feature of the best TVs on the market.
 All these streaming models support the HDR10 format, and most now also support HLG, which is used by some NextGen TV broadcasters in markets where these new over-the-air TV signals are available.
 More models also support the Dolby Vision and/or HDR10+ formats.

-Consumer Reports now includes data privacy and security scores in the ratings for all the streaming devices we test, in addition to attributes such as ease of use.
-We evaluate the various ways brands collect, use, and share consumer data, how well they protect it, and how transparent the companies are about their data practices.
+Consumer Reports now includes data privacy and security scores in its ratings for all the streaming devices it tests, in addition to attributes such as ease of use.
+We evaluate the various ways brands collect, use, and share consumer data, as well as how effectively they protect it, and how transparent the companies are about their data practices.

 We also judge companies by how they handle security procedures, such as encrypting all user communications by default, enabling automatic security updates, and protecting against known security vulnerabilities.

-The streaming devices below are listed alphabetically by platform, priced lowest to highest.
+The streaming devices listed below are organized alphabetically by platform, with prices ranging from lowest to highest.

 Amazon Streaming Players

-This latest stick-style streaming player from Amazon—the Amazon Fire TV Stick 4K Max—is among the company’s fastest, thanks to a more powerful processor, so apps launch quicker than on earlier models.
+This stick-style streaming player from Amazon—the Amazon Fire TV Stick 4K Max—is among the company’s fastest, thanks to a more powerful processor, which allows apps to launch quicker than on earlier models.
 It works on the newer WiFi 6 wireless standard.
 This model supports the HDR10, HDR10+, HLG, and Dolby Vision HDR formats, as well as Dolby Atmos audio.
-It comes with an Alexa voice remote, so you can find, launch, and control content or even change inputs using voice commands.
+It comes with an Alexa voice remote, allowing you to find, launch, and control content, as well as change inputs, using voice commands.

 Best for: Amazon Prime members who want a speedy stick-style player.

 This is the third iteration of the 4K-ready Fire TV Cube, essentially a mashup of two of Amazon’s popular Alexa-powered devices, the Fire TV streaming player and the Echo Dot smart speaker.
 As with its predecessors, this Fire TV Cube adds an interesting element into the mix: universal remote control capability for controlling other audio/video gear.
-Like earlier models, it has Amazon’s Alexa voice assistant; new features include a faster processor, which upscales lower-resolution content to 4K and HDMI 2.1 connections.
+Like earlier models, it features Amazon’s Alexa voice assistant.
+New additions include a faster processor that upscales lower-resolution content to 4K and HDMI 2.1 connections.
 It also works on the newer WiFi 6e wireless standard.
 There’s now also an off button that disconnects the microphones if you don’t want to leave the device in an always-listening mode.

-Best for: Amazon Prime subscribers who like the Alexa voice assistant and want to be able to control other components.
+Best for: Amazon Prime subscribers who like the Alexa voice assistant and want to control other components.
 Amazon tends to prioritize its own content, though, when you’re looking for something to watch.
 Some people might find that annoying.

 Apple Streaming Players

 Apple TV has always made sense for those who already live in Apple’s world, and the newest Apple TV 4K is no exception.
 The good news is that the latest models, while still comparatively pricey, are less expensive than their predecessors, and you get more storage.
 (We tested the 128-gigabyte model; the 64-gigabyte version costs $129.)
 Also, they support the newer WiFi 6 wireless standard.
-The only real differences between the two are price and storage, and that the 128GB version has an Ethernet jack for a wired connection to your network.
+The only real differences between the two are price and storage, and the 128GB version has an Ethernet jack for a wired connection to your network.
 Both models have a faster processor and add HDR10+ support in addition to Dolby Vision.
 (They also support Dolby Atmos 3D sound.)
-The new Apple TV 4K comes with a redesigned Siri remote that has a clickpad rather than the love-it-or-hate-it touchpad found on some earlier models.
-A USB-C charging port replaces Apple’s proprietary Lightning connector.
+The new Apple TV 4K features a redesigned Siri remote with a clickpad.

-Best for: Those who are already invested in the Apple ecosystem and use iTunes for content—and don’t mind paying a premium for an Apple device.
-With the Apple TV app now becoming available on more devices, including smart TVs and streaming players, owning an Apple TV may become less important than in the past.
+Best for: Those who are already invested in the Apple ecosystem and don’t mind paying a premium for an Apple device.
+With the Apple TV app now available on more devices, including smart TVs and streaming players, owning an Apple TV may become less important than it was in the past.

 Google TV/Android Streaming Players

-Best for: Anyone who likes the Google TV platform, the ability to control other compatible smart devices, and is looking for a lower-priced alternative to Google’s newest model.
+Best for: Anyone who likes the Google TV platform, enjoys controlling other compatible smart devices, and is looking for a lower-priced alternative to Google’s newest model.

-As noted above, Google is phasing out its older—and cheaper—Chromecast streaming devices, replacing them with this new, faster model.
-The Google TV Streamer (4K) has a sleeker, slanted look, a faster processor, and support for both the Dolby Vision and HDR10+ HDR formats, plus Dolby Atmos audio.
+As noted above, Google is phasing out its older and cheaper Chromecast streaming devices, replacing them with this new, faster model.
+The Google TV Streamer (4K) features a sleeker, slanted design, a faster processor, and support for both Dolby Vision and HDR10+ HDR formats, as well as Dolby Atmos audio.
 It also has twice as much memory (4 gigabytes) and four times as much storage (32GB) as the Chromecast model it replaces.
 While there’s an Ethernet port for a wired connection, it uses the older WiFi 5 wireless standard rather than WiFi 6, which we’d expect on a new premium model.
 The player now has a remote-finder feature, and it leverages Google’s AI to make program recommendations.
-The player can double as a hub for Google Home or Matter, enabling control of smart home products.
-It also supports Thread, so it can extend your WiFi network.

 Best for: Those who already own Google and Matter smart home devices and who want a fast, responsive streaming player.